Learning as we go...

 I thought I would also share two links on the topic that I have really enjoyed lately.
 The first is an article Entitled "Twelve Tips for Parenting in the Digital Age" and the second is part of a three-part podcast series (and I highly recommend all three parts!) called "Possessions, Entertainment, and Friends."

-Computer time only if:
+20 minutes of screen time only if:

-4.Done devotions and prayer journal
+4.Done devotions

 6.Played outside at least 20 minutes